Carrying Cases

 Polypropylene (PP)

-A strong polymer that functions as both a fiber and a plastic and is more durable but less common than polyethylene.
+A durable polymer that functions as both a fiber and a plastic.
+It is stronger but less commonly used than polyethylene due to its unique properties.

 Skid